g-gualeni/QtNoid2/DEVELOPMENT.md

 - [x] Parameter::isValid() how can I say that the parameter is invalid?
       No Name, No Value, Bad Range and so on
 - [x] Presets should be enter in the schema
-- [ ] Presets should be created from schema
+- [x] Presets should be created from schema

-- [ ] Add test for UniqueID
+- [x] Add test for UniqueID
-- [ ] uniqueId should not be saved to JSON
+- [x] uniqueId should not be saved to JSON
+- [ ] Check the min and max are correct when we apply range
+- [ ] Check the min and max are correct when we apply schema

-- [ ] It should not be possible to create a invalid Paramter Object In teoria posso creare dei Parameter non validi in questo modo
+      In teoria posso creare dei Parameter non validi in questo modo
       --> Parameter::Parameter(const QJsonObject &schema, const QJsonObject &value, QObject *parent)
 - [ ] Test Parameter constructor using bad JSON objects

 - [ ] Test performance using bindings and using signal/slots
 - [ ] Add tooltip parameter (remember test and schema)